Police say LSD, cocaine found at Emporia frat

 The suspect was arrested Monday on suspicion of distributing and selling controlled substances.
 An Emporia State spokeswoman confirmed the suspect is currently enrolled at the university.

 A student with the same name signed into the fraternity in 2022, according to the fraternity’s social media.
-27 News has reached out to both the local chapter and fraternity nationals about whether the suspect is a member or not.
+KSNT News reached out to both the local chapter and fraternity nationals about whether the suspect is a member or not.

 The Emporia Police Department began investigating the sale of such substances on Nov.
 4 and arrested the suspect on Tuesday.
 Police say they served a search warrant at the fraternity house, located near Emporia State’s campus.